Associate Professor of Atmospheric Chemistry, Atmospheric Modeling, Remote Sensing, Machine Learning, and Energy Policy

 Emissions from transportation sources, both gasoline and diesel vehicles, are a major source of both ozone and particulate matter pollution in urban regions.
 It is therefore imperative to understand the physical processes driving these emissions so as to develop appropriate control policy.
 We worked on a project in collaboration with the United States Environmental Protection Agency (USEPA) to explore the effects of temperature and driving conditions on gasoline exhaust VOC speciation – the results are currently being used to update the EPA’s SPECIATE emissions database.
 We also evaluated the effects of motor vehicle electrification under the influence of a greening grid on air quality and health impacts over the Houston Metropolitan Area, and are currently exploring changes in fuel cost savings and other related costs (e.g., externalities and social costs) due to electrification.
 We are also interested in wind and solar energy and are currently working on developing machine learning approaches to accurately predict generation over a given region.

-- Jia Jung (Ph.D. student): 1) Application of data assimilation on air pollution studies and 2) CMAQ-2way and WRF/ROMS modeling studies
+- Jia Jung (Ph.D. student): CMAQ Data assimilation and CMAQ-2way and WRF/ROMS modeling

-Outstanding students who are interested in Ph.D. degree in atmospheric chemistry, data assimilation or data mining in atmospheric science are encouraged to contact us at firstname.lastname@example.org with your CV to inquire about RA availability.
+Outstanding students who are interested in Ph.D. degree in atmospheric chemistry, data assimilation or AI Machine Learning in atmospheric science are encouraged to contact us at email@example.com with your CV to inquire about RA availability.

 Publications (Pre-Reviewed Journals)